SayantanRC/src_custom_initramfs/README.md

 ```
 This script checks the presence of `.ko` modules and `.ko.xz` modules and copies them accordingly.
 It also lists the copied modules in a file named `module_list.txt`.
-The variable `module_source_path` can refer to a custom location, just above the 'kernel' directory.
-Example, a system can have 2 linux kernels installed, say 5.11 and 5.4.
-Then the `module_source_path` can be any of the following:
-> "/lib/modules/5.4"
-> "/lib/modules/5.11"

-but not something like

-> "/lib/modules"
-> "/lib/modules/5.11/kernel"
-> "/lib/modules/5.4/build"

-etc.
 The variable `init_mod_dir_name` can be set as any string like "IceCream", "MyInit" anything; but in the final `init` script, `insmod` will need to refer to the proper file paths.
 Example, if the value is set as "MojoJojo", in `init` script, insmod will need to be used as: <pre>insmod /lib/modules/<b>MojoJojo</b>/kernel/fs/ext4/ext4.ko.xz</pre>
 If we are using the `init` file from this repository as a template, along with `module_list.txt` (check the next section), then we do not need to worry about inserting the modules as it will be done for automatically.